Vocabulary for IELTS

 Question: What hobby does your best friend have?

 Sentence: Being a voracious reader, he always remains in the company of books.
-His panoply includes books of various fields.
-The recent addition is a book named “The compound effect“.
+His panoply includes books in various fields.
+The recent addition is a book named “The Compound Effect “.

 15. Maladroit: